 Categorizing like-minded people into groups then delivering targeted content to each group is called personalization.
 The first task is to create collections of like-minded individuals and this is the focus of this blog!

-- Simply ask them (explicit) or
+- Explicitly ask them or

 - Selects tinker-related content e.g. clicks the Tinker tab!